 Santa Fe, New Mexico

 Courtesy Dunton Hot Springs Nestled deep in the rugged San Juan Mountains of the Colorado Rockies is this remote, but charming restored ghost town.
 There you’ll find Dunton Hot Springs, a small and exclusive resort set in an Alpine Valley on 1,600 acres of land and just across the mountain from famed ski mountain, Telluride.
 If skiing isn’t your fancy—or you’re looking for more of a rush, you can fill your days with ice climbing up frozen waterfalls, dog sledding, heli skiing, and even horseback riding in the high Rockies summiting 14,000-foot peaks.
 In the summertime, the resort also coordinates rock climbing, mountain biking, whitewater rafting, and more.
 After a long day of adventure, relax in one of their luxurious log cabins or tent suites.
-If you’re into tents luxury-style, check out these glamping vacations.
+These are the best winter travel destinations for 2019.